palmerwenzel/deep-research-brainlift/docs/PRD.md

   - Implement rigorous automated testing, detailed logging, and monitoring to quickly detect and address issues.

 - **For Dependency Reliability:**
-  - Run critical components like Firecrawl and Searxing locally to maintain control over these services and avoid unexpected costs or downtime.
+  - Run critical components like Firecrawl and Searxng locally to maintain control over these services and avoid unexpected costs or downtime.
   - Build fallback mechanisms and circuit breakers around any external API calls (e.g., OpenAI API) to keep the system resilient even if a dependency fails.

 - **For Scalability:**